Reshoring doesn’t mean what some companies think it means.

 Name: Rosemary Coates

-About: As an automotive professional with many talents, Rosemary provides insight and expertise into supply chain management and the growing trend of reshoring.
+About: As a supply chain professional with many talents, Rosemary provides insight and expertise into automotive supply chain management and the growing trend of reshoring.

 Timestamped inflection points from the show